Latest news and announcements from SCOSA

 We would like to investigate these themes and are looking for contributions for Illustrated Papers/Practice Case Studies, Photo Essays, and Artefacts in interior architecture.
 Contributions can come from design practice as well as academia.
 They could consider but are not limited to methods, theoretical positions, case studies, or concrete examples of applications, as well as success factors and challenges.

-Abstracts, 500 words + images, should be submitted via the conference website by the 06 June 2024 (opening soon) using the abstract template.
+Abstracts, 500 words + images, should be submitted via the conference websites Submission Portal by Monday 10 June 2024 using the abstract template.
 Proposals should be submitted in English.
 Notification of acceptance by 08 July 2024.

 Keynotes